-Female genital mutilation (FGM – total or partial cutting of clitoris of seven year old girls) in some Muslim communities used to be a common practice even until 2017 and whether the existence of FGM has completely been uprooted today is still a question mark.
+Female genital mutilation (FGM – total or partial cutting of the clitoris of seven-year-old girls) in some Muslim communities used to be common practice even until 2017 and whether the existence of FGM has completely been uprooted today is still a question mark.

 How did it feel to read the descriptions written within the parentheses?
-Absolutely insane, isn’t it?
+Insane, isn’t it?
 I believe that none of us reading this post would want any of these five practices to come back alive.
-But for the society where these practices existed/is existing, they were their pride and honour.
+But for the society where these practices existed/are existing, they were their pride and honor.
 Can you imagine how far our Indian society has evolved to what it is today?

-In our own generation, how many of us had to fight to make our parents’ generation accept love marriages, which was a taboo in the 80s and 90s?
-Would our mothers and grandmothers have imagined that women of our generation will be calling their husband by names.
-Wasn’t it a taboo then while a sign of cultural progressiveness today?
+In our generation, how many of us had to fight to make our parents’ generation accept love marriages, which was taboo in the 80s and 90s?
+Would our mothers and grandmothers have imagined that women of our generation will be calling their husbands by names?
+Wasn’t it a taboo then but a sign of cultural progressivism today?

-The reason I want all of us to reflect on this is that there are other kinds of taboos and social practices most of us are supporting today, believing that they are our pride and honour.
-I am sure in another few decades, our grandchildren or great children will call the society we are living in as absolutely insane.
+The reason I want all of us to reflect on this is that there are other kinds of taboos and social practices most of us are supporting today, believing that they are our pride and honor.
+I am sure in another few decades, our grandchildren or great-grandchildren will call the society we are living in insane.